lupyuen/lupyuen.github.io/src/gateway.md

 This might affect the __LoRa Reception__ for the gateways.

 Unfortunately we can't swap the two antennas and test...
 The __Antenna Connectors don't match__.
+(Pic above)

 ![WisGate Antenna (above) vs PineDio Gateway Antenna (below)](https://lupyuen.github.io/images/gateway-antenna2.jpg)